 You’ve been a Carenity member since 2015.
 How did you find out about us?

 I discovered Carenity through social media.
 I saw the add and I felt that it was something I needed to explore.

 Why did you subscribe?

-As I wasn’t in any association or forum linked to my condition, I didn’t had the opportunity to talk and exchange about my condition with people going through the same things as me.
+As I wasn’t in any association or forum linked to my condition, I didn’t have the opportunity to talk and exchange about my condition with people going through the same things as me.

 So as I am really active on social media I told myself this was exactly what I needed in order to talk about my condition.

 Which is the functionality that you use the most?